 Sean Tehrani, MD

-Sean oversees the Hospitalist programs at UNC REX and Johnston Health’s hospitals in Smithfield and Clayton.
-He joined UNC REX as Medical Director of the Hospitalist Team at UNC REX in 1999.
+Sean oversees the Hospitalist programs at UNC REX Healthcare in Raleigh N.C., Wayne Memorial Hospital in Goldsboro, N.C., and Johnston Health’s hospitals in Smithfield, N.C. and Clayton, N.C.
+He also oversees the Neurosciences Service Line at UNC REX Healthcare.
+He joined UNC REX as Medical Director of the Hospitalist team in 1999 and subsequently joined the executive team in 2014.

-Sean lives in Raleigh with his wife and two daughters.
-He plays tennis, soccer and the piano in his free time.
+Sean lives in Raleigh with his wife of 18 years and two daughters.
+He plays tennis, soccer, and the piano in his free time.

 Vice President, Ambulatory Services, Support Services and COO of the Holly Springs Hospital